nmoehrle/mvs-texturing/README.md

 (http://www.gris.tu-darmstadt.de/projects/mvs-texturing)
 for the paper and further information.

+*Please be aware that while the interface of the `texrecon` application is relatively stable the interface of the `tex` library is currently subject to frequent changes.*

 #Dependencies

 The code and the build system have the following prerequisites:

 - cmake (>= 2.8)